My home tour

 Once upon a time I attended Marshall university for Art & Design.
 Then, against my parents’ better judgement, I decided to take a break from school.
 That break turned into two years.
-During those two years I moved across the country, gained a little more faith, learned from a few mistakes, and found an entirely new appreciation for design.
+During those two years I moved across the country to Houston, Texas, gained a little more faith, learned from a few mistakes, and found an entirely new appreciation for art and design.

 Do you take your own photographs?

-Yes, and if my posts contain someone else’s hard work, it will be noted.
+Yes, but as of lately my better half, Jared, has been manning all of the photography aspects.
+If my posts contain someone else’s hard work, it will be noted.
 Collages of my favorite products are created by me, but are not my own property.
-If you would like to use my photographs, please contact me or link back to give credit where credit is due.
+If you would like to use my photographs, please contact me for direct written permission.

 What programs do you use for your pictures?

-Lightroom for editing, and Picasa for quick collages for round-ups.
+Lightroom for editing, and Picasa or Fotor for quick collages for round-ups.

 Any other questions?
 Contact me here!